toyoshim/JVSHostForSTM32F103C8Tx/README.md

 ```

 ## Windows
-Using WSL and follwing the process for Debian/Ubuntu is the easist way.
+Using WSL and the follwing steps for Debian/Ubuntu is the easist way.

 ## Debian/Ubuntu
 ```